rillrate-fossil/docs/content/docs/getting-started/introduction.md

 ## What is RillRate?

-Learn what is the difference between **RillRate** and ordinary GUI frameworks, and why it's more effecient than creating own UI app for bots or tools.
+Learn what is the difference between **RillRate** and ordinary GUI frameworks, and why using it is more effecient than creating UI for bots or tools manually.
 [What is RillRate? →](../what-is-rillrate/)

 <!--